MistyCommunity/Documentation/src/content/docs/skills/remote-command-tutorials.md

 }
 ```

-The `processMap()` function is called to isolate the map data after we receive a response from the `SlamGetRawMap` command.
+The `processMap()` function is called to isolate the map data after we receive a response from the `GetMap` command.
 Declare a function `processMap()`.
 This function starts by printing another log message indicating we have received the map data.
 Define a variable, `data` to store the map data within the response.

 ```js
 // Define processMap()